Chronic Kidney Disease Management: The Role of Remote Patient Monitoring

 managing chronic kidney disease with remote patient monitoring

-Chronic kidney disease (CKD) is a growing public health concern, with many patients eventually needing dialysis or a kidney transplant.
-Managing chronic kidney disease is a challenge.
-It requires adherence to treatment plans, symptom tracking, diet modification, medication, and blood pressure and glucose control.
-Remote patient monitoring (RPM) is one beneficial solution for chronic kidney disease patients and providers.
+Chronic kidney disease (CKD) is on the rise as a public health concern, with many patients eventually needing dialysis or a kidney transplant.
+Managing chronic kidney disease requires adherence to treatment plans, symptom tracking, diet modification, medication, and blood pressure and glucose control.

+Research shows that remote patient monitoring (RPM) is one beneficial solution for chronic kidney disease patients and providers.
 This article explores recent research on monitoring and managing chronic kidney disease with RPM.

 Managing Chronic Kidney Disease with Multimorbidity

 One difficulty many CKD patients face with managing chronic kidney disease is that they have more than one chronic illness.
-For example, patients may have diabetes, hypertension, and cardiovascular disease.
+For example, patients may have diabetes, hypertension, and heart disease.
 These conditions can both contribute to and result from kidney damage.
 When uncontrolled, they can continually worsen each other.
-For example, poorly managed blood sugar can strain organs such as the kidneys, and impaired kidney function makes it harder to regulate glucose levels.
+For instance, poorly managed blood sugar can strain organs such as the kidneys, and impaired kidney function makes it harder to regulate glucose levels.
 As CKD advances, excessive fluid and toxins accumulate, raising cardiovascular risk.

 Blood Pressure Control